Grades 9 - 12

 Transfer students will have their official transcripts reviewed for credit approvals.
 A minimum of 10 credits for students transferring to Pinewood in Grade 11 and 5 credits for students transferring to Pinewood in Grade 12 must be earned from Pinewood.

-The Commencement Ceremony, which is an important feature in American schools, is held for the graduating seniors (Grade 12) at the end of each academic year.
-On this occasion, two top-ranking seniors deliver Salutatorian and Valedictorian addresses on behalf of their classmates, and a guest speaker is invited to address the graduating class.
-The event is the highlight of a secondary student’s career at Pinewood and the entire Pinewood community is invited to attend.
+The Commencement Ceremony, which is an important feature in american schools, is held for the graduating seniors (Grade 12) at the end of each academic year.
+On this occasion, the two top-ranking seniors deliver salutatorian and valedictorian addresses on behalf of their classmates, and a guest speaker is invited to address the graduating class.
+The event is the highlight of a secondary student’s career at Pinewood, and the entire Pinewood community is invited to attend.

-If a student has not completed all graduation requirements at the time of the graduation ceremony, the student may participate in the graduation ceremony if an acceptable, timely plan for obtaining the needed credits has been approved beforehand.
-Under no circumstances will a student be able to receive a Pinewood diploma if graduation requirements have not been fully met.
+If a student has not completed all graduation requirements at the time of the commencement ceremony, the student may participate in the ceremony if an acceptable, timely plan for obtaining the needed credits has been approved beforehand.
+Under no circumstances will a student be able to receive a Pinewood Diploma if graduation requirements have not been full met.

 Upon receipt of the official transcript from University of Nebraska Online High School indicating a passing mark, the student’s transcript will be adjusted accordingly to indicate that credit recovery was utilized for that class.

-Academic Probation is a temporary status incurred by a student based on his or her most recent progress report and/or report card.
-A student will be placed on academic probation if he or she is not in good academic standing at the end of the quarter or year.
+Academic Probation is a temporary status incurred by a student based on their most recent progress report and/or report card.
+A student will be placed on academic probation if they are not in good academic standing at the end of the quarter or year.
 Reasons may include the following: